-Widely known as Malaysia’s version of the Maldives, Kapalai Island is an idyllic, sun-steeped paradise located in the middle of the Celebes Sea.
+Widely known as Malaysia’s version of the Maldives, Kapalai Island is not, in the true sense of the word, an island.

-A dream destination for those who seriously wish to get away from it all, Kapalai is situated just 15-20 minutes by boat from Pulau Mabul and its world-famous neighbour, Pulau Sipadan.
+Kapalai is situated just 15-20 minutes by speedboat from both Pulau Mabul and its world-famous neighbour, Pulau Sipadan.

 Things To Do